Detecting Hearing Loss in Children

 Accurate hearing testing cannot be done until a child reaches the age of 5 or 6.

 Current technology now permits the accurate assessments of hearing in children starting within a few hours of birth.
-In fact, 10 states have mandates that testing of hearing be done in the newborn prior to discharge from the hospital.
+In fact, all states have mandates that testing of hearing be done in the newborn prior to discharge from the hospital.

 Why test a child's hearing?